NOTE: PLEASE UPDATE THE SCREENSHOT FROM THIS LINK: https://www.irs.gov/pub/irs-pdf/f1040x.pdf

 - Column C: The actual corrected value

-Unless you’re making multiple changes, most of the values in Column A will simply be copied over to Column C, yielding a change of zero.
+Unless you’re making multiple changes, most of the values in Column A are simply copied over to Column C, yielding a change of zero.
 Many people find the easiest way to figure the entries for Form 1040X is to first make the changes in the margins of the return they are amending.

-Let’s look at each section on the 1040X individually:
+Let’s look at each section of the 1040X individually:

 Just above the “Income and Deductions” section is a section on Filing Status.
 You can change your filing status – single, head of household, qualifying widow – by filing an amended return.
-You cannot change from filing as married filing jointly to married filing separately after you’ve already filed your taxes, but you can change any other status.
+You cannot change your status from married filing jointly to married filing separately after you’ve already filed your taxes, but you can change any other status.

 Income and Deductions

-4. Exemptions: If you’re changing any exemptions, you’ll need to complete Part 1 of the form (on the second page) to explain your position precisely.
+- Exemptions.
+If you’re changing any exemptions, you need to complete Part 1 of the form (on the second page) to explain your position precisely.

-6. Tax and method used to figure tax: It is recommended that you use the tax tables.
+- Tax and Method Used to Figure Tax.
+It is recommended that you use IRS-provided tax tables.

-10. Other taxes: This section refers to self-employment tax, unreported Social Security and Medicare Tax, additional IRA tax, or advance EIC payments.
+- Other Taxes.
+This section refers to self-employment tax, unreported Social Security and Medicare Tax, additional IRA tax, or advance EIC payments.

-11. Total tax: This is all the tax you owe, minus your credits.
+- Total Tax.
+This is all the tax you owe, minus your credits.

-12. Federal income tax and other taxes already withheld: This includes anything you’ve already had withheld, plus any amounts you might have not included the first time around.
+- Federal Income Tax and Other Taxes Already Withheld.
+This includes anything you’ve already had withheld, plus any amounts you might not have included the first time around.

-15. Refundable credits: There are many refundable credits that you can input here, including those covered by forms 8812 (child tax credit), 8863 (education credits), 8885 (health coverage tax credit), 8962 (premium tax credit), and more.
+- Refundable Credits.
+There are many refundable credits that you can input here, including those covered by forms 8812 (child tax credit), 8863 (education credits), 8885 (health coverage tax credit), 8962 (premium tax credit), and more.
 If you didn’t complete one of these forms when you first filed taxes, now you can.

-16. Total amount paid with request for extension of time to file, tax paid with original return, and additional tax paid after return was filed: This amount refers to any taxes you already paid with your original filing or prior 1040X.
+- Any Taxes You Already Paid With Your Original Filing or Prior 1040X.
+Total amount paid with request for extension of time to file, tax paid with original return, and additional tax paid after return was filed.

-17. Total payments: All of the above added up.
-These are the amounts that will offset your tax liability.
+- Total Payments.
+Lines 12 through 16 added up.
+These are the amounts that offset your tax liability.

 Refund or Amount You Owe

-18. If you had a refund due to you on the original return, enter that amount here.
+- If you’ve overpaid, meaning you have a refund due to you now that you’ve amended your original return, enter that amount here.

-19. Subtract that refund, if any, from your total tax payments (line 17).
+- Subtract that refund (line 18), if any, from your total tax payments (line 17).

-20. If the amount in line 19 is less than the amount in line 11 (in Column C), then you’ll have to pay an additional tax as a result of filing this amended return.
-If smaller, enter the amount here.
+- If the amount in line 19 is less than the amount in line 11 (in Column C), you have to pay an additional tax as a result of filing this amended return.
+If so, enter the amount here.

-21. If the amount in line 19 is greater than the amount in line 11, you’ll receive a tax refund.
+- If the amount in line 19 is greater than the amount in line 11, you will receive a tax refund.
 If this is the case, enter the amount here.

-23. If you’d rather apply this refund to your tax liability as an estimated tax payment, you can do that too.
-This means that the IRS will just hold on to the money for you, and you can use it as a credit on your next tax return.
+- If you’d rather apply this refund to your tax liability as an estimated tax payment, you can do that too.
+This means that the IRS holds onto the money for you, and you can use it as a credit on your next tax return.

 1040X Part I: Exemptions

-If you’re changing the number of exemptions, you’ll also have to fill out Part I of the 1040X to explain why you are changing it, and then break it down among the types of dependents in the provided chart.
-You need to list all of your dependents and their Social Security numbers and relationships to you, and whether they qualify for the child tax credit.
+If you’re changing the number of exemptions you claim, you also have to fill out Part I of the 1040X to explain why you are making that change, and then break it down among the types of dependents in lines 24 through 27.
+List all your dependents and their Social Security numbers and relationships to you, and whether they qualify for the child tax credit.
 If you aren’t making changes to your exemptions, you can completely ignore Part I.